hakandilek/vagabond-studio/README.md

 ## Web application

-The JDL-Studio web application is a simple editor with a live preview.
+The Vagabond-Studio web application is a simple editor with a live preview.
 It is purely client side and changes are saved to the browser's _localStorage_, so your diagram should be here the next time, (but no guarantees).

 ### Interaction